Adekunmiimo/crm-api/README.md

-a simple API using typeScript
+a simple customer relations Management API using typeScript